-This week is the 70th anniversary of Auschwitz liberation, in honor of all of those that perished and survived, Coral Springs Talk shares the true story on an 84 year-old Coral Springs Resident who found a way to keep himself and two friends alive as a 13 year-old in a Nazi concentration camp.
+The true story of a Coral Springs resident who found a way to keep himself and two friends alive as a 13-year-old in a concentration camp.

 by Howard Melamed

 I met a true human being.
-A man who once was a boy who has been through experiences that we will never know of living here in Coral Springs, where we are sheltered from atrocities that are unimaginable, and the only thing we can complain about are traffic and high prices
+A man who once was a boy who has been through experiences that we will never know of living here, where we are sheltered from unimaginable atrocities, and the only thing we can complain about are traffic and high prices.

-Sholom wants his last name and the number tattooed on his arm by the murderous Nazi’s to remain a secret.
-The last “0” on the tattoo is hard to read on the inside of his forearm, the soft skin used to belong to a 13 year-old in 1943 living in the Carpathian mountains of what is now the border between the Czech Republic and the Ukraine.
+Sholom wants his last name and the number tattooed on his arm by the murderous Nazis to remain a secret.
+The last “0” on the tattoo is hard to read on the inside of his forearm; the soft skin used to belong to a 13-year-old in 1943 living in the Carpathian mountains of what is now the border between the Czech Republic and Ukraine.
 Here, Sholom lived in a small town with his family.
 Today he lives in our town.

-Happy as one would consider for a life of a peasant, Sholom and his parents and his brothers and sisters were in hiding from the Nazi Germans who had not as of yet made their way into his neck of the woods, but everyone knew they would.
+Happy as one would consider for a peasant’s life, Sholom, and his parents and his brothers and sisters were in hiding from the Nazi Germans who had not as of yet made their way into his neck of the woods, but everyone knew they would.

-Upon arrival, the German guards slid open the freight car, and started screaming at people to get out.
-They beat them over their heads with bats and whips and Sholom jumped from the car to the ground.
+Upon arrival, the German guards slid open the freight car and started screaming at people to get out.
+They beat them over their heads with bats and whips, and Sholom jumped from the car to the ground.
 The Germans immediately began segregating the Jews.
-Pregnant woman, like Sholom’s aunt were sent to the left along with his parents and brothers.
+Like Sholom’s aunt, pregnant women were sent to the left along with his parents and brothers.
 That was the last time Sholom saw his family.
-They immediately marched them out and sent to them to the gas chambers where they were murdered and then incinerated in the ovens.
+They immediately marched them out and sent them to the gas chambers where they were murdered and then incinerated in the ovens.

-You could imagine in Auschwitz, 10,000 human beings, mostly Jews were being exterminated in the gas chambers each day.
+In Auschwitz, you could imagine 10,000 human beings, mostly Jews, were being exterminated in the gas chambers each day.
 The Nazi machine never stopped.
-The Allies never took interest in bombing, as Roosevelt put it, “There is no reasons to bomb the concentration camps since there were higher priority targets.”
+As Roosevelt put it, the Allies never took an interest in bombing.
+“There are no reasons to bomb the concentration camps since there were higher priority targets.”

 Dr. Josef Mengele